 Manufacturing in New York finally expanded in March

-WASHINGTON (AP) — Factory activity in New York expanded in March for the first time since last summer, and measures of new orders and shipments also posted robust gains.
+WASHINGTON (AP) — Factory activity expanded in March for the first time since last summer, and measures of new orders and shipments also posted robust gains.

-The New York Federal Reserve said Tuesday its Empire State manufacturing index rose to 0.6 in March from minus 16.6 the previous month.
+The New York Federal Reserve's Empire State manufacturing index rose to 0.6 in March from minus 16.6 the previous month.
 It was the first positive reading since July.
 Any reading above zero indicates growth.

-The results suggest that manufacturing may finally be showing signs of life.
-Factories have been hammered for months by weak overseas growth and a strong dollar, which has been cutting into exports and reducing overseas profits.
+The results suggest that manufacturing may finally be showing signs of life after getting hammered for months by weak overseas growth and a strong dollar, which has been cutting into exports and reducing overseas profits.